-My research interests center on work and organizations, social inequalities, research methods, theory, social psychology, and political sociology.
+My research interests center on work and organizations, race/class/gender inequality, diversity, research methods, social psychology, and political sociology.
 Read more about my dissertation research, along with other current and past projects, in the following sections.

-My dissertation studies perceptions of diversity among various social groups within a high-tech firm in the southern U.S. Drawing on in-depth interviews, I utilize a grounded theory approach to examine varying definitions of diversity, perceptions of workplace relationships, and perceptions of diversity in tech culture.
+My dissertation examines how employees of a large U.S.-based technology firm perceive and attach meaning to diversity.
+Drawing on 31 in-depth interviews, I utilize a grounded theory approach to examine how tech employees—all of whom say they value diversity—construct the meaning of diversity generally, within the context of their work organization, and within the context of the high-tech industry.
 This research contributes to theory on diversity programs by emphasizing the three relational concerns of categorical inequalities, symbolic boundaries, and intersectionality.
-However, it also offers clear empirical contributions to the literature by examining the social-psychological negotiation of diversity at various levels (individual, interpersonal, and cultural).
+However, it also offers clear empirical contributions to the literature by examining the social-psychological negotiation of diversity within organizational and industrial contexts.

 Research Experience at NC State

 - Research Assistant for Program Assessment (Spring 2019)

 - Implemented a program assessment survey of faculty and students; provided an analysis of quantitative and qualitative results.

 - Cleaned two quantitative datasets; ran descriptive statistics and regressions on variables of interest.
 Created figures to portray results.